wp-plugins/remove-problematic-formatting-options-from-tinymce/readme.txt

 For more information on why formatting matters to brand consistency, SEO, accessibility and even maintainability, check out this blog post: http://www.pixelovely.com/format-web-content-wordpress

 == Changelog ==

+= 1.0.1 =
+* Removed underline button, since it creates confusion with clickable links, and moreover inserts inline styles which are a huge no-no.
+* Changed "tested up to" to WP 4.0

 = 1.0.0 =
 * Plugin first released!
 I would very much appreciate it if you remembered to rate the plugin after trying it.